DIY HAMMOCK STAND SUPPLIES

 Cut an 8′ board in half for the “feet”.
 Tip the hammock stand up and screw “feet” in with deck screws.

-Put a 8″ bolt through both of the “arms” for hangers.
+Put an 8″ bolt through both of the “arms” for hangers.
 The placement will depend on the size of your hammock.
 You want the hammock to be about 4′ off the ground.
 Be sure to leave room for sag.
-Also install a spacer right below the hanger.
+Also, install a spacer right below the hanger.
 Use deck screws to attach spacer.
 If your hammock doesn’t come with a hanging kit, you can purchase some large “S” hooks.